Alex-AK/lambda-notes/S4-applied-javascript/DOM-I.md

   console.log(selectEverything); // __proto__ points to NodeList
     // returns NodeList(4), has access to some array methods, but not all
+      // NodeList is targeting the nodes, slightly slower but not significant without huge amounts of data.
+      // NodeList has access to forEach, highly valuable.
     // can convert to full array in JS with Array.from();
     // why would we want to convert to proper array?
 Converts to proper JS array with more methods